iGoodie/Departmental-Project/README.md

 ## **Kevin's Inferno - 0.0.0**
-Kevin's Inferno is course finishing project for Programming Languages SEN2001 course.
+Kevin's Inferno is the course finishing project for Programming Languages SEN2001 course.
 It is (being) developed by Pure Java & Processing Core library.

 ### **Story**
 Kevin is a mortal trying to live in hard conditions.
 He has to pay his bills, and work in a totally boring office.
 One day an immortal from High Council offers him a job in Inferno as an intern.
 By making his worst mistake, he takes the job.
 His first task is to show another mortal around.
 He fails the task and imps in Inferno kidnaps the mortal.
 Now he has to check every layer of the Inferno, and rescue the mortal before it's too late.